CSbyGB/pentips/thick-client/thick-client.md

 # Thick client

 > This documentation is mostly made from notes of my practice.
-I then completed it with the Chapter "Attacking Thick Client Applications" from the [HTB Academy](https://academy.hackthebox.com) Module called "Attacking Common Applications"
+> I then completed it with the Chapter "Attacking Thick Client Applications" from the [HTB Academy](https://academy.hackthebox.com) Module called "Attacking Common Applications".
+> I also completed it with the Udemy course [Mastering thick client application penetration testing by Srinivas](https://www.udemy.com/course/mastering-thick-client-application-penetration-testing/)

 ## Definition